When Does the Film "Blue Beetle" (2023) Take Place?

 It takes place on the fictional DC Films timeline in the years:

-More specifically, Uncle Rudy says, "Metropolis has Superman.
+We know this because Uncle César "Rudy" Reyes says, "Metropolis has Superman.
 Central City has the Flash".
 In the same scene, Jaime Reyes/Blue Beetle says, "It's like Batman's stuff."
 (To which Uncle Rudy yells, "Batman's a fascist!").
 Therefore Batman, Superman, and the Flash already exist as public figures before the start of this movie.
-Following the timeline as laid out by previous DC live-action material, The Flash only became a public figure during the main action of "Justice League" (2017), which takes place in July of 2017 AD.
-(In both Flash television shows, there is no acknowledged version of Batman.)
+Following the timeline as laid out by previous DC live-action material, the Flash only became a public figure during the main action of "Justice League" (2017), which takes place in July and August of 2017 AD.
+(The character also does so in both Flash television shows, but in them there is no acknowledged version of Batman.)
 So it must be after July of 2017 AD.

 Additionally, Ignacio Carapax is seen in flashback to be a child victim of the Guatemalan Civil War, which lasted from November 13th, 1960 AD to December 29th, 1996 AD in the real world.
 These flashbacks therefore must take place between November of 1960 AD and December of 1996 AD though they are otherwise unplaceable